7 Simple Weight-Loss Habits

 In the fitness business, it’s always interesting to see how the time of year affects people’s habits.
 I’ve visited several gyms around New York City this month and, predictably, they’re packed– New Year’s resolutions are still “new”.
 This is the time of year when people get overexcited and end up getting injured, or overexerted and end up battling fatigue.
 It goes to show you that most folks are are clueless on how to reach their fitness goals.

 The best tip I can give you for the New Year: tackle your eating habits.
-You can run on the treadmill for hours… or attend one thousand fitness classes… and maybe do both on top of eating SpecialK for breakfast– you feel like you’re doing all the things you’re supposed to yet still not get the body you want.
+You can run on the treadmill with you new best shoes for walking on a treadmill for hours… or attend one thousand fitness classes… and maybe do both on top of eating SpecialK for breakfast– you feel like you’re doing all the things you’re supposed to yet still not get the body you want.
 Nothing replaces weekly nutritional and personal training guidance.
 When someone holds you accountable for your meals and snacks, and provides you with a program customized for your body, that’s motivation to keep you on a straight path to reach your fitness destination.

 Keep in mind that nutrition and weight programs are not a one-size-fits-all formula.
 People don’t understand that every body has different needs.
 Every person I work with has their own unique situation, body chemistry and physical weakness.
 And every person’s metabolism slows down with every year they get older, which makes it harder and harder to lose the weight.